 In 2023, the largest hospitals in Florida were Jackson Memorial Hospital, AdventHealth Orlando, Tampa General Hospital, UF Health Shands Hospital and Baptist Hospital of Miami.

-In 2023, the state of Florida approved a public school curriculum including videos produced by conservative advocacy group PragerU.
+In 2023, the state of Florida approved a public school curriculum including videos produced by conservative advocacy group PragerU, likening climate change skeptics to those who fought Communism and Nazism, implying renewable energy harms the environment, and saying global warming occurs naturally.

-As of 2024, motorists in Florida have one of the highest rates of car insurance in the U.S; 24% are uninsured.
+As of 2024, motorists in Florida have one of the highest rates of car insurance in the U.S. with 24% being uninsured.

 As of 2024, the economy of the state of Florida is the fourth-largest in the United States, with a $1.647 trillion gross state product (GSP).